 - An evening of cultural expression and open mic night

-Students who participate in the 2017 Black Issues Forum, are admitted as freshmen to Colorado State University with a high school cumulative GPA of 3.0 or higher, and meet specific course requirements may be eligible to receive the Partnership Award.
+Students who participate in Black Issues Forum and are admitted as freshmen to Colorado State University with a high school cumulative GPA of 3.0 or higher, and meet specific course requirements may be eligible to receive the Partnership Award.
 Funds for this award are disbursed over four years of continuous enrollment at Colorado State University.
-If you have any questions, contact Bobby Browning.
+If you have any questions, contact Assistant Director, Bobby Browning.

 There is no cost to attend this program, though students are responsible for their own spending money.
 Out-of-state students are responsible for the transportation costs to Colorado.